 Instead of asking the very important question, does this style of fireplace relate to the architectural style of our home?

-‘Contemporary’ is actually not simply ‘new’, it’s a distinct design style.
+‘Contemporary’ does not just refer to ‘new’, it’s a distinct design style.
 So I want to clear this up, because I see this mistake all the time.

-Burn this into your brain (and your significant other’s because for some reason, choices surrounding the fireplace tend to be where hubby chimes in):
+Burn this into your brain (and your significant other’s brain too, because for some reason, choices surrounding the fireplace tend to be where the hubby chimes in):